EU urges Yanukovich to intervene to save Ukraine trade pact

 Yanukovich has signalled he would let Tymoshenko go to Germany, but only if she went there as a convicted person, falling short of the pardon some EU governments would like to see.
 His biggest fear is that she is pardoned and returns to Ukraine to challenge him in elections in 2015.

+The Ukrainian parliament failed last Wednesday to agree on a draft law allowing Tymoshenko to go to Germany for treatment but may try again this week, when two EU envoys will return to Ukraine to try to broker a solution.

+Swedish Foreign Minister Carl Bildt accused Yanukovich of indecisiveness.
+"Everything is in the hands of President Yanukovich.
+We have a policy.
+I am not quite certain that he has a policy," Bildt said.

-(Additional reporting by Tom Koerkemeier and Martin Santa in Brussels, Andrius Sytas in Vilnius and Richard Balmforth in Kiev; editing by Ralph Boulton)
+(Additional reporting by Tom Koerkemeier and Martin Santa in Brussels, Andrius Sytas in Vilnius and Richard Balmforth in Kiev)